Advanced Online Searching

 Students are required to complete the following assignments:

-- Readings: Read required books and articles, some of which will be assigned via Angel after the semester begins.
+- Readings: Read required books, articles, or other sources, some of which will be assigned during the semester.

 - Midterm: Submit a case study or research scenario containing online research from multiple online resources including the Web and fee-based services.
 Students may find a client (student, professor, family member, friend, etc.) who has an information need or research a topic of interest.
 Projects will include the following components and steps: